mvaganov/thinkwithtools/curriculum.md

   </ul>
   <li><b>Feel, Communicate, Improve</b>: Each student should give a 3 word critique for each other student.
 One word for <i>how the page feels</i>, one word for what that student recognizes <i>the page is communicating</i>, and one word for <i>what the page could improve</i> if it had to change one thing.
 </ul>
-<li>For each assignment, consider making this outline into a ruberic for grading, or a worksheet for students to fill out with each assignment:<br><ul>
+<li>For each assignment, consider making this outline into a rubric for grading, or a worksheet for students to fill out with each assignment:<br><ul>
   <li>Planning:<ol>
     <li>Explicit goals:
     <li>Prompt: